-I’ve worked as a journalist since I was 18 when I got a job as a messenger girl for a national newspaper.
+I’ve worked as a journalist since I was 18 when I got a job as a messenger girl at the Jewish Chronicle.
+Now I work there again, as Features Editor.
+But I’ve done a lot of things in between.

 I’ve been a reporter, a political correspondent, a news editor, a comment editor, feature writer and in Amsterdam I was editor in chief for a photographic agency.
 I worked for The Independent for many years, and have also written for many other national newspapers and magazines.